José Gómez-Mena

-José "Pepe" Genaro Ramon Gómez-Mena Vila (1883 – 1960) was a Cuban sugar baron, and Minister of Agriculture during the Miguel Mariano Gomez government (May 20, 1936 - December 24, 1936).
+José "Pepe" Genaro Ramon Gómez-Mena Vila (1883 – 1960) was a Cuban sugar baron, and Minister of Agriculture during the Miguel Mariano Gomez government (May 20, 1936 – December 24, 1936).

 Early life

 He was born in 1883, the son of Andrés Gómez-Mena, who came to Cuba from Spain, and Eugenia Carlota Tomasa Vila-Perez.

 Career

 His family owned the New Gomez-Mena Sugar Company.

 In the 1920s, he had built the Gomez-Mena mansion in Havana, which was bequeathed to his widowed sister María Luisa Gómez-Mena Vila, the Condesa de Revilla de Camargo.
 The Castro regime seized the Gomez-Mena mansion, and leaving its art and furnishings intact (some 33,000 antiques), renamed it the National Museum of Decorative Arts.

-He was Minister of Agriculture during the Miguel Mariano Gomez government (May 20, 1936 - December 24, 1936).
+He was Minister of Agriculture during the Miguel Mariano Gomez government.

 Personal life

-He married on 5 Feb 1917 to Olga Maria Patricia Seiglie y Martinez, and they had one child, Lillian Rosa.
+On 5 February 1917, he married Olga Maria Patricia Seiglie y Martinez, and they had one child, Lillian Rosa.
 They later divorced.

-In 1936, his daughter, Lillian Rosa Gomez-Mena y Seiglie (1918-1992), married Alfonso Fanjul Sr., which united two of the country's leading sugar fortunes, and created a combined business of ten sugar mills, three distilleries, and Cuban-wide real estate holdings.
+In 1936, his daughter, Lillian Rosa Gomez-Mena y Seiglie (1918–1992), married Alfonso Fanjul Sr., which united two of the country's leading sugar fortunes, and created a combined business of ten sugar mills, three distilleries, and Cuban-wide real estate holdings.

 On 8 January 1939, he married Elizarda Sampedro, whose sister Edelmira was the first wife of Alfonso, Prince of Asturias.
 A pre-nuptial agreement was signed in December 1937.

 He died in 1960, and is buried in Hillcrest Memorial Park, West Palm Beach, Florida.